Judge Bumatay’s Powerful Warning in Lopez v. Bondi on Loper Bright Implementation, Skidmore Deference, and Stare Decisis

-New Study Shows North Carolina’s CON Law Blocked $3 billion in health care investment in 3 years
+New study shows North Carolina’s CON law blocked $3 billion in health care investment in 3 years

 A new analysis by Americans for Prosperity Foundation (AFP Foundation) shows North Carolina’s certificate-of-need (CON) program denied $2.8 billion in proposed health care investment since January 2022.
 The CON law requires health care providers to obtain approval from the Department of Health and Human Services before acquiring, replacing, or adding facilities, services, or equipment.
 AFP…